liamcottle/rustplus.js/README.md

 ### Connecting

 The library will automatically connect to the server when you instantiate a `RustPlus` object.
-You will need to provide the follow details to be able to connect:
+You will need to provide the following details to be able to connect:

 - Server Hostname/IP
 - Server App Port